sahibjotsingh/KL-Algorithm/README.md

 2. D value is calculated for each node.
 3. Further steps of KL algorithm are performed, which tells the nodes that need to be swapped in-order to get min edges across those 2 partitions.
 4. In this step the swaps take place (if any).
-5. If max value of g found is less than 0 ie. no swap has taken place, then go to step 2.
+5. If max value of g found is less than or equal to 0 ie. no swap has taken place, then go to step 2.
 6. The nodes of partition with size N/K are locked.
 They will not be considered further.
 Only their effect will be considered.
 7. Change N to N - (N/K) and K to K - 1.
 If K is 1 it means we have obtained all partitions and break.
 Otherwise, go to step 1.